 Sampling and Slicing Drums

-You will use the Throwback Funk Beat 01 drum loop on Track 1 to create a new sampler instrument track that you can use for the song intro.
-You will shorten the individual slices with the Amp envelope, give the loop a lo-fi (low-fidelity) sound with a distorting filter, and reprogram the MIDI note sequence in the Piano Roll to switch around the pattern a bit.
+You’ll use the Throwback Funk Beat 01 drum loop on Track 1 to create a new sampler instrument track that you can use for the song intro.
+You’ll shorten the individual slices with the Amp envelope, give the loop a lo-fi (low-fidelity) sound with a distorting filter, and reprogram the MIDI note sequence in the Piano Roll to switch around the pattern a bit.

 On Track 1, click the Throwback Funk Beat 01 drum loop to select it.

-To import only one loop in Quick Sampler, you will temporarily turn the looping off.
+To import only one loop in Quick Sampler, you’ll temporarily turn the looping off.

 In the Region inspector, deselect Loop (or press L).

 Drag the Throwback Funk Beat 01 region on Track 1 to the empty area at the bottom of the track headers, and choose Quick Sampler (Original).

 A Quick Sampler track is created, and Quick Sampler opens in Slice mode.
 Slice markers are positioned at each detected transient on the waveform display.
 Below the waveform display, MIDI note pitches are assigned to each slice, starting on C1 and ascending chromatically.